INNVTV/NetCore-Clean-Architecture/README.md

 This allows for an even greater seperation of concerns and the ability to scale/evolve each service as it's own domain.

-Here is an example of such a soluton:
+Here is an example of such a soluton using a variety of microservices as well as an admin portal with a Razor View:

 ![Microservices](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/microservices.png)